yamautomate/ShellGPT/README.md

 $max_tokens = 200
 ```

-Then we can use `Start-ShellGPT` and pass along the parameters we defined above:
+Then you can use `Start-ShellGPT` and pass along the parameters you defined above:
 ```powershell
 Start-ShellGPT -APIKey $APIKey -temperature $temperature -max_tokens $max_tokens -model $model -stop $stop
 ```